boto/boto3/docs/source/guide/iam-example-policies.rst

 =====================

 Retrieves information about the specified managed policy, including the policy's default version and the total number of IAM users, groups, and roles to which the policy is attached.
-To retrieve the list of the specific users, groups, and roles that the policy is attached to, use the :code:`list_entities_for_policy` API.
+To get the list of the specific users, groups, and roles that the policy is attached to, use the :code:`list_entities_for_policy` API.
 This API returns metadata about the policy.
-To retrieve the actual policy document for a specific version of the policy, use :code:`get_policy_version` API.
+To get the actual policy document for a specific version of the policy, use :code:`get_policy_version` API.

 This API retrieves information about managed policies.
-To retrieve information about an inline policy that is embedded with an IAM user, group, or role, use the :code:`get_user_policy`, :code:`get_group_policy`, or :code:`get_role_policy` API.
+To get information about an inline policy that is embedded with an IAM user, group, or role, use the :code:`get_user_policy`, :code:`get_group_policy`, or :code:`get_role_policy` API.